Paradoxical noise preference in RNNs: Task details

 \subsection{Function computation}

 In the function computation tasks, we trained the networks to compute either the sine function over the interval $[0, 2\pi]$ or the hyperbolic tangent function over the interval $[-4,4]$.
-In either case, the networks receive a one-dimensional input corresponding to the argument of the function being approximated, and their input remains on throughout the entire trial, so there was no requirement for the networks to "remember" the input.
-All trials lasted a total of 100 timesteps.
+In either case, the networks receive a one-dimensional input corresponding to the argument of the function being approximated.
+For the recurrent networks, their input remains on throughout the entire trial, so there was no requirement for the networks to "remember" the input.
+All trials lasted a total of 100 timesteps (feed-forward networks, of course, had no timesteps).
 In the deterministic readout variant of this task paradigm, the network output was read in the final time step for comparison to the target value; in the random readout variant, the readout could be read at any time step in the interval [70, 100] with equal probability, forcing the network to maintain the correct output over that entire interval.
 In implementing the random readout version of the task, we found that the networks learned more quickly if we considered two readout times, one in the final time step and one randomly distributed over a fraction of the total duration, as previously described.
 The loss function for these tasks was the root mean squared error between the target values and the network outputs at readout times.